Justin-Sawyer/recipeas-and-greens/README.md

 		10) If I decide to join the community, I want to be able to add my own recipes.
 The process must be simple, and I should be prompted how to add ingredients, the preparation method, the category of the recipe, its difficulty level and its preparation and cooking times.

 		Just like registering an Account, adding a recipe is indeed simple.
-The user is promted how to do so.
+The user is prompted how to do so.

     - #### Returning Visitors: